About our School Programs

 Educational Programming at Historic Pensacola Village

-The Education Staff of West Florida Historic Preservation, Inc. believes in the importance of bringing classroom lessons to life.
+The Education Staff of UWF Historic Trust believes in the importance of bringing classroom lessons to life.
 We draw from Florida Next Generation Sunshine State Standards & Florida Common Core Standards and all of our programs emphasize historical awareness, critical thinking skills and multi-discipline objectives.
 Historic Pensacola Village offers teachers several school program options to choose from.
 Do not forget our educational programs at Arcadia Mill Archaeological Site as well, located in Santa Rosa County!

 Planning and Scheduling Your Trip